www.locriantica.it

 While I, earnestly lending my hand, have embraced

-the famous tribe of the Locrians,
+the noble ancestry of the Locrians,

 and I praised the lovely son of Archestratus,